Planar spin network coherent states II. Small corrections: Fluctuations in Angles

 The first equation is related to a mean; the second to a standard deviation.
 The first equation is zero because $(D(h) - D(u))\ket{u,\vec{p}}$ contains only SC states, and the leading SC states are odd in one of the variables, M or $L -<L>$, while $\bra{u,\vec{p}}$ is even.

 What happens when a second factor of D(h) - D(u) is applied to the state, as in \eq{stndevh}?
-The right hand factor $(D^{(1)}(h)-D^{(1)}(u))_{0A}\ket{u,\vec{p}}$ is the sum of SC states given at \eq{hcoh4},
+The right hand factor $(D^{(1)}(h)-D^{(1)}(u))_{0A}\ket{u,\vec{p}}$ is the sum of SC states given in paper 1, section on action of the holonomy